 (d) we use FB_cookie to recognise a computer when a user visits our website OR track users as they navigate the website from Facebook.

-4.1 We use Google Analytics to analyse the use of our website.
+4.1 We use Google Analytics and Hubspot to analyse the use of our website.

 4.2 Our analytics service provider generates statistical and other information about website use by means of cookies.